june4m/aws-internship-report-SE182968/content/1-Worklog/1.5-Week5/_index.md

 ---

-### Week 5 Harvest: Governance, Security, and Serverless Mindset
+### Week 5 achievement: Governance, Security, and Serverless Mindset

-Week 5 was a major turning point, shifting the mindset from virtual infrastructure to a Serverless model and focusing on enterprise governance.

 - **AWS Security & Identity Management:** Reinforced knowledge of the Shared Responsibility Model and identity management tools (Cognito, Identity Center).
 Mastered the roles of KMS and Security Hub in ensuring overall security posture.
 - **Serverless Architecture Research:** Completed in-depth research on the Serverless model, focusing on Lambda, API Gateway, and DynamoDB.
 This is the foundation for the group project deployment.